ovh/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupDelServer.rst

                               scpdown  allow SCP download, you<--bastion--server
                               sftp     allow usage of the SFTP subsystem, through the bastion rsync    allow usage of rsync, through the bastion
+.. option:: --proxy-host HOST|IP

+   Specify which host was used as a proxy/jump host to reach the target server

+.. option:: --proxy-port PORT

+   Proxy port that was used to reach the target server

+  --proxy-user USER|PATTERN|*  Proxy user that was configured for this access (mandatory when --proxy-host is specified).
+                               Globbing characters '*' and '?' are supported for pattern matching.

 This command adds, to an existing bastion account, access to a given server, using the egress keys of the group.
 The list of eligible servers for a given group is given by ``groupListServers``